evanblack/ustyle-modals/README.md

 Extra classes to add to the modal (eg 'footer-green big-text')

     type
 The type of content to pull into the modal.
-Choose from 'inpage' (pull a hidden element into the modal), 'ajax', 'iframe' (NOT YET BUILT!) or 'prebuilt' (the modal is self-contained, prebuilt and hidden).
+Choose from 'inpage' (pull a hidden element into the modal and force it as "display:block"), 'ajax' (pull content from a url), 'iframe' (NOT YET BUILT!) or 'prebuilt' (the modal is self-contained, prebuilt and hidden).
 Default is 'prebuilt', but the script will try and determine of it's 'inpage' or 'ajax' based on the target (ie the link) to pull into the modal.

     width
 Five widths are available: "XS,S,M,L,XL" going from 400px up to 800px wide.
 Why not allow arbitrary widths?
-Because then we'd have trouble spotting when the viewport is smaller than the modal without resorting to javascript events.
+Because then we'd have trouble spotting when the viewport is smaller than the modal and making them responsive without resorting to javascript events.

     height
 Only used for type="iframe".
-Otherwise the modal extends in height until it hits a maximum.
+Otherwise the modal extends in height until it hits a maximum set in the stylesheet.

     target
 The content to pull into the modal (not used for type="prebuilt").
 Can be set to "#nodeid" or ".nodeclass" for type="inpage" use, or 'http://www.bob.com/page.html' or '/page.html' or 'page.html' for type="ajax/iframe".
-If you're triggering a link and target is not set, the link href will be used instead.
+Although it's crucial, it's also optional if you're triggering a link and data-target="url" is not set, as the link href="url" will be used instead.

     targetextra
 Only used for type="ajax" calls.
 Allows you to specify an element within the document received.
 For example, target="test.html", targetextra="#bob" will only pull the first element with a CSS id "bob" from the document "test.html" and place it inside the modal